Ledo Pizza: Overview

+The original location in Adelphi, Maryland, at the Adelphi Shopping Center was established in 1955.

+In 2006 the Ledo chain sued the Marcos family claiming that they illegally used the Ledo name and trademark to sell food, resulting in a financial loss.

-In September 2009, the Marcos family announced that the original Ledo's restaurant would be moving a few miles from its original location to downtown College Park.
+In September 2009, the Marcos family announced that the original Ledo restaurant would be moving a few miles from its original location to downtown College Park.
 The original location closed in July 2010, and the new location opened for business on August 27, 2010.
 The College Park restaurant closed in November 2020 and reopened a year later as a Ledo franchise location.

+In February 2024, Ledo Pizza reached a multi-year sponsorship agreement with the Baltimore Orioles.

 Recognition

 In 2019, Ledo Pizza was rated #31 on the Pizza Today Top 100 Companies list with 2018 gross sales of $120,000,000 from its 106 restaurants.
 Ledo Pizza was named among the best pizzas in America on The Oprah Winfrey Show.